VanessaMancia/Azure-Introduction/README.md

 ![image](https://user-images.githubusercontent.com/109401839/230801752-80f0c485-cf6b-40d5-ac6d-de5b9cedf301.png)

-It did not delete !
-Jane does not have the priveldges to create or delete.
-Only a subscription level reader.
-We can not actually change anything.
+It did not delete!
+Jane does not have the privileges to create or delete.
+Only a subscription-level reader.
+We can not change anything.

 - Close browser/incognito when satisfied

 - Configure and Observe Resource Group Contributor (like an admin)

-- Back in main browser, create another user within AAD  (username: rgcontributordave)
+- Back in the main browser, create another user within AAD  (username: rgcontributordave)

 Auto-generated password ```Fayo1701```